pub-calculator-io/scientific-notation-converter/readme.md

-# Scientific Notation Converter WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Scientific Notation Converter Widget for WordPress

 Scientific notation calculator converts numbers to scientific notation, standard form, engineering notation, scientific e-notation, and word form and finds the order of magnitude.